Has Your Dog’s Itching and Licking Been Mis-Diagnosed as Allergies?

 Allergies are becoming increasingly common in dogs.
-It seems that every other person you speak to will profess their dog either has food allergies or allergic reactions to the environment e.g. grass or dust.
+It seems that every other person you speak to will profess their dog either has food allergies or allergic reactions to the environment, such as grass or dust.
 The excessive licking and nibbling is stressful for both dog and owners, leaving owners feeling helpless to offer relief.
 Unfortunately veterinary medicine is often only able to treat the symptoms without actually addressing the core issue.

 In as much as 90% of cases referred to me from vets, the spleen and thymus gland (immune system) appeared to be functioning normally and not ‘unbalanced’ in Traditional Chinese Medicine (TCM) terms.
 The problem therefore had to originate somewhere else in the body.
 My investigations found one common factor across all of the cases, namely tension, inflammation or spasming muscles along the spine.
 The muscles groups running the length of the spine all had points of irritation causing a pinching effect on the spinal nerves which extend laterally from the spinal chord.

 Spinal MusclesSpinal Nerves

 Irritation of the spinal nerves due to muscle tension results in abnormal sensations being felt down the legs and feet.
 These sensation changes may be experienced as numbness, pins and needles, or a sharp burning pain.
 Dogs who licked or chewed their front feet all had irritation points in the neck and shoulder area.
 Similarly, dogs who licked their back feet had tension and irritation in the lumbar and sacral area (lower back and hips).